Running Spark on Mesos

 Mesos Run Modes

-Spark can run over Mesos in two modes: “coarse-grained” (default) and “fine-grained”.
+Spark can run over Mesos in two modes: “coarse-grained” (default) and “fine-grained” (deprecated).

-The “coarse-grained” mode will launch only one long-running Spark task on each Mesos machine, and dynamically schedule its own “mini-tasks” within it.
-The benefit is much lower startup overhead, but at the cost of reserving the Mesos resources for the complete duration of the application.
+The benefit of coarse-grained mode is much lower startup overhead, but at the cost of reserving Mesos resources for the complete duration of the application.
+To configure your job to dynamically adjust to its resource requirements, look into Dynamic Allocation.

-In “fine-grained” mode, each Spark task runs as a separate Mesos task.
-This allows multiple instances of Spark (and other frameworks) to share machines at a very fine granularity, where each application gets more or fewer machines as it ramps up and down, but it comes with an additional overhead in launching each task.
+In “fine-grained” mode, each Spark task inside the Spark executor runs as a separate Mesos task.
+This allows multiple instances of Spark (and other frameworks) to share cores at a very fine granularity, where each application gets more or fewer cores as it ramps up and down, but it comes with an additional overhead in launching each task.
 This mode may be inappropriate for low-latency requirements like interactive queries or serving web requests.

 To run in fine-grained mode, set the